Partnerships

 event-grey

-Ahead of International Women’s Day, join us at the Global Equity Summit—our flagship gathering of leaders from business, civil society, and government.
-Together, we’ll
+Ahead of International Women’s Day, the Global Equity Summit—our flagship gathering of leaders from business, civil society, and government took place on 5th and

 event-grey

-As business and government leaders gather in Davos, we’ll bring together our global community to discuss the most pressing challenges and exciting opportunities as
+As business and government leaders gathered in Davos, we brought together our global community to discuss the most pressing challenges and exciting opportunities as

 event-grey